Red bumps on a baby’s face and legs – what can it be?

 My 11-month-old has red bumps on her face and legs.
 After a couple of days, they turn into sores.
-I took her to doctor, he thinks they’re mosquito bites, but I think different, help?
+I took her to the doctor, he thinks they’re mosquito bites, but I think different, help?

 Red Bumps On Baby, But Not Mosquito Bites…

-Funny, when my oldest son was 1.5 years old, he got red bumps and we went to the doctor – who said it was mosquito bites.
+Funny, when my oldest son was 1.5 years old, he got red bumps, and we went to the doctor – who said it was mosquito bites.
 We knew it wasn’t!

 Have a look at the picture below.
 It shows a typical chickenpox blister.
 It is kind of white in the middle and red around.
 Then it itches and dries up.
 Maybe it is not at all relevant for your baby, but your description somewhat matched the symptoms of chickenpox, so I wanted to show you one.

 Sorry for not being able to be more specific, but it isn’t possible to know what these bumps might be without seeing them.

-Hope this helps,
+I hope this helps,

 More On Baby Rashes